Airbus CEO promises shake-up after new A400M delays

 In 2010, Enders sacked military transport head Carlos Suarez after a disagreement over how the project was being run.

-The latest delays come against the backdrop of tensions between Airbus and Germany over sweeping defense cuts.
+The latest delays come against the backdrop of tensions between Airbus and Germany over sweeping defence cuts.